ashliblow/WillametteClimate/README.md

 ## Data Sources

 ### Rain and Snow Data
 Rainfall and snow data come from the Applied Climate Information System (ACIS), managed by NOAA’s Regional Climate Centers.
+If pulling manually, this is where to find information.
 Source: [https://scacis.rcc-acis.org/](https://scacis.rcc-acis.org/)

 **Rainfall (Sum)**